Rent Repayment Orders: What Landlords in England Risk Under the New Rules

 Expanded Grounds Under the Renters' Rights Act 2025

 The Renters' Rights Act 2025 adds several new offences to the list of qualifying grounds for rent repayment orders in England.
-This is one of the most significant — and least discussed — changes in the new legislation.
+According to analysis by Shelter and Citizens Advice, this is one of the most significant — and least discussed — changes in the new legislation.

-• Failure to comply with the Decent Homes Standard.
+- Failure to comply with the Decent Homes Standard.
 The extension of the Decent Homes Standard to the private rented sector means landlords who let substandard properties face RRO exposure.
+Under the new rules, properties must meet standards for thermal comfort, hazard-free conditions, reasonable state of repair, and modern facilities.
+Landlords letting properties that fall below these thresholds can face rent repayment claims from their tenants.

 These expanded grounds represent a shift in approach.
 Previously, RROs were largely reserved for the worst offenders — rogue landlords running dangerous, unlicensed HMOs or illegally evicting tenants.
 Under the new rules, a wider range of non-compliance can trigger a tenant claim to get rent back, including failures that many landlords might consider minor.